 There are four Optimum TV packages that you can add to your internet service, but you won’t save very much compared to purchasing standalone TV service somewhere else.
 While these bundles are usually pretty affordable in the first year, you can expect to pay quite a bit more in year two, although it’s unclear exactly how much.
 Optimum simply says, “As of 13th mo. service will be billed at regular rate and is subject to change.”Learn more about Optimum’s bundles

-Optimum customer satisfaction
+Optimum internet customer satisfaction

-Consumer Reports readers had a more negative view on Optimum.
+Consumer Reports readers also had a negative view on Optimum.
 It received just a 54/100 overall score, which was ahead of only Frontier and Suddenlink, which is run by the same parent company as Optimum, Altice.
 Complaints with the company generally center around missed appointments with technicians, unexpected charges and frustrating customer service experiences.

-Optimum internet FAQs
+Optimum internet and Wi-Fi FAQs

 Yes.
 Optimum offers multiple internet-only plans with speeds up to 940 Mbps in select areas.